shaman-apprentice/old-donkey/whyJSBlog/part-3.md

 The following is a short list of pitfalls I stumbled over, which are not possible by all languages.
 The luxury of not having to worry about those, comes with a small cost in performance, which is in my opinion not of relevance in most programs.

 - C:
-  - Pointer errors and accidentally changing "random" data stored at some memory position
+  - Pointer errors and accidentally changing "random" data stored at some memory position are possible.
-  - Last character of a string (pointer to chars) is always "`\0`"
+  - Last character of a string (pointer to chars) is always "`\0`".
 - Python:
-  - As variables must not be declared before first usage, typos in variable usage are valid and lead to unexpected results
+  - As variables don't have to be declared before first usage, typos in variable usage are valid and lead to unexpected results.
 - C and Java
   - Silent number overflows when doing arithmetics.
-The size of intermediate results must be known upfront, to prevent this
+The size of intermediate results must be known upfront, to prevent this.
-  - Annoying casting of float to double and similar
+  - Annoying casting of float to double and similar is necessary.

 ## Summary